 - In developing countries, acute diarrhoea in children is associated with high mortality rates.

-- The World Health Organization (WHO) and the United Nations Children's Fund (UNICEF) recommend zinc supplementation for 10-14 days (20 mg twice daily; 10 mg twice daily for children aged under 6 months) in children with acute diarrhoea in such countries because studies have shown that this shortens the course of the diarrhoea.
+- The World Health Organization (WHO) recommends zinc supplementation for 10-14 days (20 mg daily; 10 mg daily for children aged under 6 months) in children with acute diarrhoea in such countries because studies have shown that this shortens the course of the diarrhoea.

 Supplementation as treatment for the common cold